Free Santa Maria Regional Transit Pass with Bulldog Go!

 Please reach out to the Basic Needs Office at firstname.lastname@example.org or ext.
 3927 with any questions, comments, or concerns.

-Allan Hancock College is partnering with the Santa Maria Regional Transit (SMRT), formerly the Santa Maria Area Transit (SMAT), to offer free student bus passes to all currently enrolled Allan Hancock College students active for the term they are enrolled in.
+Allan Hancock College has partnered with the Santa Maria Regional Transit (SMRT), formerly the Santa Maria Area Transit (SMAT), to offer free student bus passes to all currently enrolled Allan Hancock College students active for the term they are enrolled in.

 Read below for more information about this program.

 How do I ride?

 Follow these steps to ride the SMRT bus for free!